quantumlib/qsim/docs/tutorials/gcp_gpu.md

     1. In the **Operating System** option, choose **Ubuntu**.
     2. In the **Version** option, choose **20.04 LTS**.
     3. In the **Size** field, enter **40** (minimum).

+    **Alternatively, you can click the "Switch Image" button and use the image with CUDA pre-installed, which lets you skip step 3.
+I have verified that this works with cuQuantum Appliance (option 3).**

 *   The instructions above override steps 3 through 5 in the [Create a Linux VM instance](https://cloud.google.com/compute/docs/quickstart-linux) Quickstart.